Limmud International: Limmud in Central Europe and the former Soviet Union

-In 2012 more than 400 young Jews from Moldova and the southern region of Ukraine came together in the city of Chisinau, for the first Limmud FSU (former Soviet Union) conference in Moldova.
+In 2012 more than 400 young Jews from Moldova and the southern region of Ukraine came together in the city of Chișinău, for the first Limmud FSU (former Soviet Union) conference in Moldova.

 Limmud Turkey

 Limmud started in Turkey in 2005 with the introduction of the project by Lina Filiba from the Turkish Jewish community and with the leadership of Gina Alkash and Tony Hananel working together with an active volunteer steering committee as well as a group of young adult volunteers from the Jewish community in Istanbul.
 Regularly attracting over 1100 people to their activities, Limmud Turkey takes place once a year in autumn.

 Limmud South Africa

 Limmud events have been held in South Africa (Johannesburg, Cape Town & Durban).